kurtmoser/aoc2018/README.md

 Part 1 runs in meaningful time giving us answer without problems.
 Part 2 is very time-consuming so solution is to decode and understand what program is doing, then calculate result via another means if possible.
 Inspecting part 1 we can see that it returns sum of all the prime factors of a value stored in register 2.
 So for part 2 figure out what is the value in register 2 and find sum of its prime factors.

+### Day 20

+For part 1 a good candidate to the furthest room is somewhere in the longest decoded regex path (this room is not necessarily the very last room of the path).

+Part 2 is more interesting and took me some time to solve due to wrong initial approach.
+Firstly note that any path shorter than 1000 can be ignored.
+Now the question becomes how could we eliminate unsuitable paths as early as possible.
+My initial idea was to solve it "inside-out" by first building longest path recursively and then at each innermost branching spot swap to shorter regex subpart until path length becomes < 1000.
+This proved to be too slow so instead I switched to "outside-in" approach where we first analyze outermost branching spot.
+"Outside-in" approach, even though a bit more difficult to implement, allows us to skip large parts of the tree and work only through on branches that contain paths long enough to possibly pass 1000 doors.

+Also note that skipping empty branches in spots like ...N(EE|)N... simplifies tree structure significantly.

 ### Day 21

 Challenge states that we are allowed to change only register 0.
 This gives us a hint to observe where in the program this register is being used.
 It turns out it happens in a single spot where value in register 0 is compared to value in register 2 - if values are equal then instruction pointer will be set to point outside program (i.e. cause program to halt).
 So we need to keep track of values in register 2 at the time of this comparison.
 First such value will be result for part 1.
 For part 2 lets assume that values in register 2 will start to repeat at some point and the last value before the first repeating one is our answer.